jacoblam121/LB-Tournament-Arc/high level overview.md

 This is the foundational layer where individual game results are processed.
 Each game in the "Culling Games List" is a unique `Event` with its own Elo leaderboard.

+## Clarification on per-event elo ratings
+Events are classfied as each game mode from the LB Culling Games List.csv.
+The match types are just multiple ways to gain elo in that event.
+So Diep (1v1), Diep(FFA), and Diep(Team) would NOT have separate elos.
+They would all share ONE elo under the Diep event.
+There are simply multiple ways to gain/lose elo in that event.

 *   **1v1 Matches:**
     *   **Calculation:** The standard Elo formula (`ΔR = K × (S - E)`) is applied directly.
 The winner gains points, the loser loses an equal amount.